gilligan/my-awesome/README.md

 - **udisks-glue** : Used for automounting
 - **xcompmgr** : to get some transparency eyecandy
 - **oocairo** : required by blingbling

+## notes

+- There is an oocairo package in the ubuntu repos but lua isn't looking for it in the right places and i am way too lazy to figure out why ; I just copy it to one of the places reported by the error message in .xsession-errors.
+Like /usr/local/lib/lua-5.1/oocairo.so or so.